nstockil/ns-canvas-form/README.md

 # Introduction
 This contains an example app that uses Cognitive Services (in particular Custom Vision) to classify images drawn by the user to letter to decode messages.

-The rest of the readme will talk about the services being used, explain the application and how to run it, and direct you to furhter reading.
+The rest of the readme will talk about the services being used, explain the application and how to run it, and direct you to further reading.

 # Custom Vision